cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

      Give three reasons to use HDDs as secondary storage.
       Give three reasons to use NVM devices as secondary storage.
 Further Reading
 [Services (2012)] provides an overview of data storage in a variety of modern computing environments.
-Discussions of redundant arrays of independent disks (RAIDs) are presented by [Patterson et al. (1988)].
+Discussions of redundant arrays of independent disks (RAIDs) are presented by [patternson et al. (1988)].
 [Kim et al. (2009)] discuss disk- scheduling algorithms for SSDs.
 Object-based storage is described by [Mesnier et al. ▪

 ## (2003)].